elkaleemom11/bamazon/README.md

    * SQL database is then updated to reflect the remaining quantity.
    * Once the update goes through, the customer is shown the total cost of their purchase.

-9. BamazonCustomer.js: Bamazon Customer Portal.
-Running this application displays information for all of the items on sale, including item number, product name, department name, and product price.

-10. schema.sql: The database schema.
+9. schema.sql: The database schema.
 The schema is what describes the structure of each table, and the datatypes that each column of the table contain.
 For this project, the database includes two tables, a products table and a departments table.

-See also the following files in readme_images folder:
+10. Screen shots and pictures from console and MySQL Work bench. (see readme.images folder):

-departmentTable.csv
+* departmentTable.csv
-NodeCommandLineActivityBaamazonDB.docx
+* NodeCommandLineActivityBaamazonDB.docx
-ProductsandDepartments.docx
+* ProductsandDepartments.docx
-productsTable.csv
+* productsTable.csv

 11. The products table contains information about each product that is sold in the store, including item number/id, product name, department name, price, stock quantity, and product sales.